TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/OtherBackendModules/SystemModules/Index.rst

 The *Reports* module contains information and diagnostic data about your TYPO3 CMS installation.
-It is particularly worthwhile to regularly check out the "Status Report" as it will infom you about bad configuration, security issues, etc.
+It is particularly worthwhile to regularly check out the "Status Report" as it will inform you about bad configuration, security issues, etc.

 .. figure:: ../../Images/BackendReportsModule.png